PravalikaReddygithub/OIBSIP/Oasis-task-2/README.md

 ## Pravalika Devudi - Portfolio

+## Techonlogies Used
+ - HTML
+ - CSS
+ - JavaScript

 ## Introduction
 Welcome to my portfolio!
 I'm Pravalika Devudi, I am passionate about problem-solving and thrive on creating efficient solutions.
 My aim is to utilize my expertise in both front-end and back-end development to create impactful web applications and contribute to dynamic projects.